 3. Overcoming Stress: A Self-help Guide Using Cognitive Behavioral Techniques, Leonora Brosan and Gillian Todd.
 When I start working with someone using CBT, I always recommend a book from this Overcoming... series, as they are all written by leading CBT experts in their particular field.
 Not only will this give you an excellent introduction to stress and its physical, psychological and behavioural impact on you, but it will also explain CBT and how it works; with a particular emphasis on the role of unhelpful thinking in driving your problems with stress.

 I hope these books prove helpful.
-If you would like any more help in dealing with your stress, call me on 07766 704210 or email email@example.com
+If you would like any more help in dealing with your stress, email email@example.com